StephaneWamba/Syntera/docs/CONTRIBUTING.md

 - Alternative solutions considered
 - Mockups or examples if applicable

-### Issue Labels
+### Issue Types
-- `bug`: Something isn't working
-- `enhancement`: New feature or improvement
+- Bug reports with reproduction steps
+- Feature requests with use case description
-- `documentation`: Documentation issues
+- Documentation improvements
-- `security`: Security-related issues
-- `performance`: Performance issues
-- `good first issue`: Suitable for newcomers
+- Security concerns

 ---